Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Accuracy Tests

 \section{Accuracy Tests}

-In this section, we present the results of the HamSp algorithm tests in terms of accuracy by simulating binaries, an isolated halo and sinking satellites, and compare them with the constant-step Leap-Frog and Adaptive-KDK.
+In this section, we present the test results of the HHS algorithm in terms of accuracy by simulating an isolated halo and sinking satellites, and compare them with the global-constant time-step leapfrog and the adaptive one, AKDK.
+To proceed with the comparison we implemented the different integrators in a direct summation \emph{N}-body code (Aguilar-Arg\"uello et al. \emph{in prep.}).
+All the experiments were run in a single GPU.
+As a sanity check, we performed binary system tests (not reported here) and the results are consistent with those reported in other works \citep[e.g.][]{2011EPJP..126...55D,2012NewA...17..711P,2005MNRAS.364.1105S}.